 Marketers, and especially advertisers, whose strategies rely on third-party data will obviously be affected by the disappearance of tracking cookies.
 But the impact isn’t the same for everyone.
 There’s a key difference between utilizing first-party cookies and thriving on third-party data.

 A first-party cookie is generated and stored by the website you’re visiting directly.
-The domain owner can both collect analytics data of visitors and provide a better user experience by remembering preference settings such as form fill data and language.
+The domain owner can both collect analytics data of visitors and provide a better user experience by remembering preference settings such as form-fill data and language.
 A third-party cookie is created by another website than the one you’re visiting and is mainly used for tracking and advertising.

 Keep in mind that first-party cookies are not under attack here.
 It’s only third-party cookies that will be facing extinction.
-First-party cookies only track activity on the website which the user is intentionally visiting.
+First-party cookies only track the activity on the website that the user is intentionally visiting.
 Without first-party cookies, you would have to fill in your login information and other details every time you visit a website like Amazon.
 They also allow websites to gather valuable user data within their own domain.

 Unlike third-party cookies, first-party cookies are accepted automatically.
 But users can also disable them in their browser settings if they wish.